sebastiaanluca/laravel-router/README.md

 [![Share this package on Twitter](https://img.shields.io/twitter/follow/sebastiaanluca.svg?style=social)](https://twitter.com/sebastiaanluca)
 [![Share this package on Twitter](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/home?status=Check%20out%20this%20nifty%20way%20of%20organizing%20your%20%23Laravel%20routes!%20https%3A//github.com/sebastiaanluca/laravel-router%20via%20%40sebastiaanluca)

-__An organized approach to handling routes in Laravel and Lumen.__ This package provides you with an easy-to-use system to separate route logic into __routers__ based on functionality, while also providing additional functionality on top of the default HTTP router.
+__An organized approach to handling routes in Laravel and Lumen.__ This package provides you with an easy-to-use system to separate route logic into __routers__ based on functionality while also providing additional functionality.

 A replacement for those bulky `web.php` and `api.php` route files that are often lacking any structure and break Laravel structure conventions of separating everything in classes instead of regular PHP files.